 It’s scary to decide that you’re going to bring someone into your home to care for a loved one.
 Kim Tweedel, owner of Advocates for the Independent, a home care company serving Houston and the surrounding area, says it’s important to ask the right questions, then follow up and verify.
 “When we interview new caregivers, we actually do a skills assessment test to verify that they have all the skills they say they have.”
 In addition to a thorough background and credit check, AFTI caregivers are required to pass HIPAA Certification, Abuse Training and Infection Control courses.
 Those of AFTI’s caregivers who are Certified Nursing Assistants are required to keep their certification current.
 In addition to regular in-person training sessions, AFTI caregivers have frequent supervisor visits during their caregiving appointments.
 “We’re big on training,” Kim says.

 An experienced caregiver will expect a thorough questioning and follow-up to verify the information they give you.
 A full discussion of expectations—yours and theirs—is always important.
 We also felt more comfortable with written, detailed instructions and schedules for all medications.

 You wouldn’t be hiring a caregiver unless you needed to.
 It’s easier if you prepare, document and verify until you are confident you found the right caregiver and the two of you understand each other.
 Trust works both ways.
 The more you know, the more comfortable you will be.

 To learn more about the services offered by Advocates for the Independent and how we have been helping families since 2010, reach out to us today at (866) 237-7232.
-Our compassionate caregivers in Beaumont and nearby communities are experienced to help with a variety of care needs, from companionship to specialized Alzheimer’s care and everything in between.
+Our compassionate caregivers providing home care in Houston and nearby communities are experienced to help with a variety of care needs, from companionship to specialized Alzheimer’s care and everything in between.